-- Open on board tank drain valve (if present) and leave open. - Where grey waste tanks are fitted, remove all sink plugs and open the drain tap.
+- Open external tank valve or onboard tank valve (if present) and leave open. - Waste tanks remove all sink plugs and open drain tap.

 User Tip: Do not close the fridge door tightly, leave ajar to prevent mildew forming.

 · Open any other drain points (if present).